Ohio State issues $247,000 settlement to Strauss sex abuse survivors - NewsBreak

 Steve Snyder-Hill, who said he was sexually abused by Strauss in 1995, called the announcement “more public manipulation” delivered “in typical OSU fashion” – released on a Friday afternoon just days before the university is scheduled to appear in court.

-Of the nearly 200 men with outstanding claims against the university, attorneys representing 100 of them will deliver oral arguments Tuesday before Ohio’s Sixth Circuit Court of Appeals in hopes of invalidating Watson’s decision to dismiss their lawsuit.Karate instructor charged with sexual battery in Avon Lake
+Of the nearly 200 men with outstanding claims against the university, attorneys representing 100 of them will deliver oral arguments Tuesday before Ohio’s Sixth Circuit Court of Appeals in hopes of invalidating Watson’s decision to dismiss their lawsuit.Ohio bill bars ‘corporate slumlords’ from bidding on foreclosed homes

 “They (Ohio State) argued to the court against having oral arguments, why, because they don’t want the public to see what they do to sexual assault survivors out in the open, fighting and dismissing us,” Snyder-Hill said in an email.
 “They would much rather do that behind closed doors while calling us ‘brave.’”